 Refer to Weapons for more information about Weapon Sizes and Damage Steps.

 Once you’ve calculated how much damage you deal, you’ll need to determine the damage type.
-There are many types of damage and sometimes certain types are applied in different ways.
+There are many types of damage, and sometimes certain types are applied differently.
 The smack of a nightstick deals bludgeoning damage.
 The stab of a knife deals piercing damage.
 The impact of a firearm deals ballistic damage.
 The entropic magic of a horror's nightmares deals void damage.
 Sometimes you might apply precision damage, dealing more damage for hitting a creature in a vulnerable spot or when the target is somehow vulnerable.
 The damage types are described in the Damage Types section.

-Defenses against certain types of damage or effects are called immunities or resistances, while vulnerabilities are called weaknesses.
-Apply immunities first, then weaknesses, and resistances third.
+Defences against certain types of damage or effects are called immunities or resistances, while vulnerabilities are called weaknesses.
+Apply immunities first, then weaknesses and vulnerabilities, and resistances third.

 Immunity to critical hits works a little differently.
-When a creature immune to critical hits is critically hit by an attack or other attack that deals damage, it takes normal damage and does not take the bonus damage listed.
-This does not make it immune to any other critical success effects of other actions that have the attack trait (such as Grapple and Shove).
+When a creature immune to critical hits is critically hit by an attack or another attack that deals damage, it takes normal damage, but does not take any bonus damage or precision damage generated by the critical success.
+This does not make it immune to any other critical success effects of actions with the attack trait (such as Grapple and Shove).

 Some effects grant you immunity to the same effect for a set amount of time.
 If an effect grants you temporary immunity, repeated applications of that effect don’t affect you for as long as the temporary immunity lasts.
 Unless the effect says it applies only to a certain creature’s ability, it doesn’t matter who created the effect.

 If you have a weakness to something that doesn't normally deal damage, such as water, you take damage equal to the weakness value when touched or affected by it.
-If more than one weakness would apply to the same instance of damage, use only the highest applicable weakness value.
+If more than one weakness applies to the same attack, use only the highest applicable weakness value.
 This usually happens only when a monster is weak to both a type of physical damage and a given material.

 Supernatural creatures tend to be weak against certain forms of damage, either a particular form of energy or a specific material.
 Damage dealt from a source that a creature is vulnerable to also deals an amount of Wound damage equal to the number of damage dice rolled.
 A horror stabbed with an orichalcum dagger will always take 1 point of wound damage in addition to the standard 1d4 points of physical damage to Vitality, while a vampire struck by a torch will take 1 point of wound damage in addition to the standard 1d6 fire damage to Vitality.
 These wounds are based on the initial damage die.